 **How to audit:** Run WAVE (free, browser extension), axe DevTools (free Chrome extension), and Google Lighthouse > Accessibility for an automated baseline.
 Then do manual keyboard-only navigation testing — automated tools catch ~40% of issues, the rest require human judgment.

 **What "accessibility overlays" don't fix:** widgets like AccessiBe and UserWay are explicitly not a legal defense — multiple US lawsuits have ruled they don't satisfy ADA compliance.
 Real fixes happen in your code.
+If you've searched "what is web accessibility wcag and is it required", this page covers the practical essentials.
+FAQ on "what is web accessibility wcag and is it required" — the short version is below the technical primer.

 - **How much does a small business website cost in 2026?** — $1,500–$15,000 for most small businesses, depending on whether you go DIY, freelancer, or agency. - **Should I use WordPress, Webflow, or Shopify for my business website?** — Shopify if you sell products.
 Webflow if design matters most and you want a working CMS.
 WordPress if you need maximum flexibility or already have a team that knows it. - **What is Core Web Vitals and how do I fix it?** — Three Google performance metrics — LCP (load speed), INP (interactivity), and CLS (visual stability) — that affect your search rankings. - **How fast should my website load?** — Under 2.5 seconds for the main content (LCP) on mobile 4G.
 Anything slower and you lose roughly 7% of conversions for every additional second.
+FAQ on "what is web accessibility wcag and is it required" — the short version is below the technical primer.